FrancoMelandri/raft/docs/RAFT.md

 ![raft-code-1](./imgs/raft-code-2.png)

-What happens to a node that receives this vote request for a certain candidate Id, candidate term, candidate log lenght and candidate log term?
+What happens to a node (nodeId is the recipient of this message) that receives this vote request for a certain candidate Id, candidate term, candidate log length and candidate log term?

+First of all the node check if the local log is consistent with the candidate said: the recipient of the message get the last log entry term and compare it with the incoming values

+- the log is ok if the candidate term log is greater then the own log term
+- if the candidate has the same term, but the candidate log length is greater or equal to the own log length

+In this way we are ensuring the candidate has an up to date log.

+We have to ensure also that we are not allowed to vote more then one candidate in a different term, and this is what **termOk** is going to do.
+So if the candidate term is greater the the currentTerm or we have not voted yet for the candidate nodeId or we have not voted yet for anyone.
+So in case the candidate term is lower then my current term is not possible to vote for.

+If both are ok then we are going to vote in favour for the candidate.